 Last August, CU journalism school dean Paul Voakes insisted that reports about the impending death of the J-school were hysterical and premature.
 Not anymore.
 Yesterday, at the urging of CU prez Bruce Benson, regents voted for a shutdown by a 5-4 vote -- one closer than anticipated, but no less conclusive.
 This edict will be effective June 30 -- the same day Voakes's resignation, announced last November, becomes official.

 This shift won't upset Westword alum Jared Jacang Maher, a former CU student who responded to the prospect of the journalism school going away by declaring, "Good riddance."
 But it upset plenty of other folks, including regents Joe Neguse, Monisha Merchant and Sue Sharkey, who issued an open letter explaining the reason they turned their thumbs down, and the Society of Professional Journalist's Colorado branch.
 Check out their arguments below.
-Dissenting regents' open letter:

 Society of Professional Journalists Colorado release:

-Get the Weekly Newsletter
+Get the This Week's Top Stories Newsletter